VISITORS'

 pickups.
 Owned by Tas in Adelaide, Australia.

 usual Hofner rectangular console or earlier oval console?
-No, I have never
+No, I had never

-seen one either, but that's how the Club 50 was shown in the May 1963 Selmer
+seen one before either, but that's how the Club 50 was shown in the May 1963 Selmer

 THE HOFNER CLUB 60